Marcos-exe/Webcam/README.md

 # First program in OpenCV
-## How to activate the camera and practice applications
+## How to activate the camera and practical applications